omoultosEthTuDelft/web/jobs/index.md

 <br/>
 **Position Duration**: Four years.
 <br/>
-**Application Deadline**: February 15, 2019 (the position might be filled as soon as candidates are found)
+**Application Deadline**: February 30, 2019 (the position might be filled as soon as candidates are found)
 <br/>
 **Expected start date**: ASAP

 **Job Description**:
 TU Delft is seeking two motivated PhD students to work on a project funded by a large industrial partner.
 The goal of this project is to bring AI and real-time decision making closer to where the data is produced, harnessing the power of locally trained models for privacy-aware sensing at the edge.
-The project will employ two fully-funded PhDs who will perform research in the  area of Human-Centered Artificial Intelligence, with focus on data management, machine learning, and crowd computing.
-Successful candidates will  i) develop novel federated (active) machine learning methods and systems optimized for edge devices and ii)  novel crowd computing methods for privacy-aware content annotation that take into account local and contextual properties of the sensed environment.
+The project will employ two fully-funded PhDs who will perform research with focus on data management, machine learning, and crowd computing.
+Successful candidates will develop novel federated (active) systems and for ML at the edge, as well as optimization methods  for ML training and inference on edge devices.

-The PhDs will be co-supervised by Alesandro Bozzon (PI, Associate Professor), Asterios Katsifodimos (Assistant Professor) and Christoph Lofi (Assistant Professor).
 Candidates who are at the end of their Master thesis (scheduled their defense soon) are encouraged to get in contact with us.

-Candidates who are at the end of their Master thesis are also encouraged to get in contact with us.
 <br/>

 #### Postdoc position